-On June 11, 2018, the Company purchased the assets of Kurt Lanse d/b/a Hot Tank Supply Company ("HTSC") pursuant to an Asset Purchase Agreement.
-The Company purchased the assets of HTSC to expand the Company's market share in California.
-The purchase price was set at \$0.7 million subject to certain adjustments, including a working capital adjustment and a deferred and contingent consideration provision, and is allocated based on our estimates and assumptions of the approximate fair values of assets acquired on the acquisition date.
-The Company estimates that contingent consideration to be paid subsequent to December 28, 2019 will be approximately \$0.1 million.
-Goodwill recognized from the acquisition of HTSC represents the excess of the estimated purchase consideration transferred over the estimated fair value of the assets acquired.
-Factors leading to goodwill being recognized are the Company's expectations of synergies from combining operations of HTSC and the Company as well as the value of intangible assets that are not separately recognized, such as assembled workforce.
-The results of HTSC are consolidated into the Company's Environmental Services segment.
+On March 31, 2020, the Company completed the acquisition of certain assets of Gro America ("Gro"), which has expanded our network of wastewater processing facilities and augmented our field services capabilities to better serve our customers throughout the Midwestern United States.
+The purchase price was \$10.0 million subject to certain adjustments, including a working capital adjustment, and was allocated based on our estimates and assumptions of the approximate fair values of assets acquired and liabilities assumed on the acquisition date.
+Goodwill recognized from the acquisition of Gro America represents the excess of the estimated purchase consideration transferred over the estimated fair value of the assets acquired and liabilities assumed.
+Factors leading to goodwill being recognized consist of the Company's expectations of synergies from combining operations of Gro America and the Company as well as the value of intangible assets that are not separately recognized, such as assembled workforce.
+Transaction costs incurred in conjunction with the acquisition of Gro America were immaterial.
+The results of Gro America are consolidated into the Company's Environmental Services segment.